Davetory/Davetory/README.md

-- **Note: The repositories in this account was relocated from another account linked with my school email.
-Please refer to @DavidHDT for a complete record of my contributions, and I am happy to discuss any skills and experience regarding the existing projects.
-I acknowledge that all projects existing in this GitHub account have been developed by me (w/collaborators), and that they are our collective assets.

 - 👋 Welcome to David's project corner.
-As a passionate full-stack developer with experience in building robust and scalable applications, my expertise lies in Python, Java, Javascript, Cloud services, AI/ML pipelines, and Data Mining techniques.
+As a passionate full-stack developer with experience in building robust and scalable applications, my expertise lies in Python, Java, Javascript, and AI/ML pipelines.
 I'm always eager to learn and traverse the latest trends in the tech industry.
-- 👀 Fun fact about me: Singing is an efficient solution to any bugs I have encountered.
+- 👀 Fun fact about me: Singing helps me identify bugs.
 Why?
-Because for me, every application is just as a musical piece, where a music scale represents a multi-layered issue in which you have to look for the root problem and go through every step.
-By tailoring each and every note of the song, you are, metaphorically, paying attention to every detail of the program structure.
+I don't even know.
+Maybe it is just about work-life balance, making it essential to mind your pace within the scope of work.
-- 🌱 I am interested in and exploring Data Science and Machine Learning.
+- 🌱 I am interested in and exploring Data Mining and Machine Learning world.
 It would be nice to have a chat about these emerging topics with someone having the same interests and concerns.
+I am also open to discuss related or even new research opportunities.
 - 📫 Feel free to explore my repositories and projects, and don't hesitate to reach out @hai.david.vu@gmail.com or Gruhh#5298 on Discord if you have any questions or would like to collaborate on a project.
 Thanks for visiting and enjoy!

 <!---